 - 2 whole sweet potatoes 1 depending on size

 - salt to taste

-Bring pot of water to boil and add grits.
+- Bring a pot of water to boil and add grits.
 Stir frequently for roughly 1 hour until thick and creamy.
 You may need to add water as you go.

-While grits cook, over medium heat, melt the brown butter.
-Stir and wait for it to foam up-about 5 minutes.
-Stir to make sure the milk solids do not stick to bottom of pot.
+- While grits cook, over medium heat, melt the brown butter.
+Stir and wait for it to foam up for about 5 minutes.
+Stir to make sure the milk solids do not stick to bottom of the pot.
 Cook until butter turns brown, checking often to make sure not to burn.
 Place aside.

-Scope out flesh from sweet potatoes and add into grits.
-Add mascarpone, butter and salt.
+- Scope out the flesh from sweet potatoes and add to grits.
+Add mascarpone, butter, and salt.
 Stir well and check for seasoning.